Inside the frayed relationship between Trump and Sessions

 Trump himself later said in a statement that Sessions "could have stated his response more accurately, but it was clearly not intentional."

-As pressure built over his meetings with Kislyak, Sessions announced that he would not participate in any ongoing or future inquiries into matters related to the presidential election.
+As pressure built, however, Sessions announced that he would not participate in any ongoing or future inquiries into matters related to the presidential election.

-"Let me be clear: I never had meetings with Russian operatives or Russian intermediaries about the Trump campaign," said Sessions to reporters.
+"Let me be clear: I never had meetings with Russian operatives or Russian intermediaries about the Trump campaign," Sessions told reporters.
 "And the idea that I was part of a continuing exchange of information during the campaign between Trump surrogates and intermediaries to the Russian government are false."

 Earlier in the day, Trump said he had "total" confidence in Sessions and didn't believe the attorney general should recuse himself.
+On March 3, Trump reiterated his earlier sentiments about Sessions' intentions and said that the "narrative is a way of saving face for Democrats losing an election that everyone thought they were supposed to win."

 June 5, 2017 -- Travel ban frustration